Overview

 - Demonstrate an understanding of the influence of a person’s life history upon their present context

-- Discuss practical ways to implement principles of encouraging consumers to safely tell their story
+- Discuss practical ways to implement principles of encouraging people in mental health services to safely tell their story

-- Demonstrate an understanding of some different psychotherapeutic approaches
+- Demonstrate an understanding of different psychotherapeutic approaches for people with trauma

 - Demonstrate an understanding of the nature of therapeutic relationships and their relevance to the development of self-understanding